-In crafting a factual return, DoJ and DoD attorneys begin by analyzing the information about a detainee and by reviewing documents for information that supports the detention (or that is exculpatory, as that term is understood in this context), and then draft a narrative to attach to the supporting documents that serves as a summary for the Court and counsel substantiating a detainee's status and detention as an enemy combatant.
-Id. ¶ 9.
+In crafting a factual return, DoJ and DoD attorneys begin by analyzing the information about a detainee and by reviewing documents for information that supports the detention (or that is exculpatory, as that term is understood in this context), and then draft a narrative to attach to the supporting documents that serves as a summary for the Court and counsel substantiating a detainee's status and detention as an enemy combatant. $Id. \P 9$.
 The development of an initial draft return for a detainee and set of supporting materials involve, at the least, the investment of dozens of man-hours and the review of hundreds of pages of documents and sometimes far more.
 Id.
 Collectively, thousands of man-hours have been expended by those directly involved in this factual return development effort in just the last two months.
 Id.
 Once classified documents are identified as being needed for use, DoJ or DoD contacts the originating agencies to seek clearance for use.
 Id. ¶ 10.

 After DoJ receives from the originating agencies responses to its clearance requests, attorneys crafting the return must undertake to finalize the returns.
 Id. ¶ 11.
 In certain cases, however, clearance for use of sensitive information may be central to producing a given habeas return.
 If clearance of such documents is denied, attorneys producing the return must re-evaluate the case, attempt to identify alternate sources of the information that do not implicate sensitive intelligence equities, and determine a course of action without using the restricted material.
+These decisions cannot be completed - indeed, the need to make such decisions does not become apparent - until the initial clearance requests are processed.
+Id.